 That summer, my cousin (bio-mom’s first cousin) and my bio-mom surprised me when they BOTH visited !
 I’d known my cousin was coming (we hadn’t seen each other in about 13-15 years or so), but after she’d been inside for a few minutes there was another knock at the door (VERY unusual for me to have two people here in a MONTH, let alone a few minutes), and bio-mom was at the door !
 We had a ball for the next few days.
 They brought me a laptop and all of the accessories and a digital camera.
 The laptop has been my primary source of social interaction; prior to that I had no way to interact besides the phone, as my other computer had croaked at least a year earlier.
 The computer has been a life-changer, not only with social interaction but with the ability to have things delivered as it’s become more difficult to shop and drag things inside from the car.
 They showed my YouTube, iTunes, and some other fun stuff, and I found Facebook a few weeks later.

-With the computer, I’ve been able to have contact with my biological dad’s family, as well as extended family on my bio-mom’s side… I don’t have a family tree.
+With the computer, I’ve been able to have contact with my biological dad’s family (his brother, and a cousin), as well as extended family on my bio-mom’s side… I don’t have a family tree.
 I have a family tree farm !
 And it’s great.
 (I’ve started doing genealogy stuff on Ancestry.com, and I literally have five trees going).
-The next summer (2012), I got to meet my (half) brother, which was wonderful (and I really like him- not just care because we’re related- he’s a fun guy ! ).
+The next summer (2012), I got to meet my maternal (half) brother, which was wonderful (and I really like him- not just care because we’re related- he’s a fun guy ! ).
 I’ve messaged my paternal half-brothers (who are considerably younger), but so far no contact with them, and that’s OK.
 They found out about me after their dad’s death (by many years), so I’m sure it’s all a little weird.

 I’ve listened to my other maternal (half) brother’s recorded music sessions, though I haven’t been able to listen to all of them; he died in 2000 (I’d been told back then what had happened, and it destroyed any possibility of ever meeting him, even though I wasn’t in contact with my bio-mom at that time).
 Since getting their elementary school photos in 1983, I’ve had them on my dresser (they’re still there).
 They’ve always been close to my heart, and when A died, it was really hard, even though I didn’t even know if he knew I existed.
 I later found out that he did.
 But it’s still too hard to listen to his voice, knowing he’s gone.
 I’m able to talk to my bio-mom and brother about him more now, but sometimes I still just cry, remembering the day I got the e-mail telling me he was gone.
 I couldn’t stand the idea of my bio-mom going through that when she’d been through so much (more than I’m writing).
 I have some great photos of A, as well as the brother I’ve met.